ML33M/nih_reporter_ML/README.md

 2. *BRANCH*: Use a branch that's representative of your development, such as using a Stream Label as the branch name.
 Avoid developing on the main branch.
 3. Create a _Pull Request_ when your codes are ready for merging into the main repo.
 4. Wherever appropriate, use Stream Labels as section heading in files such as .gitignore, the global requirements.txt, and README

+### ML from here onwards

+The few things I would like to do using NLP:

+1. Using Latent Dirichlet Allocation (LDA) to unbiasly cluster the data (grants), see if I can get them into different topics(Aka labels).
+2. What topics are in trend (based on success rate)?
+3. Can I build a classifier to figure out the key words for a success grant?